alphanull/VisionPlayer/docs/guides/Configuration.md

     },
     player: {
         id: '', // Defines custom player id
-        secureApi: false // If enabled, certain APIs are restricted to internal use.
+        secureApi: false, // If enabled, certain APIs are restricted to internal use
+        initOnIntersection: false, // Intersection Observer config
+        initOnIdle: false // If `true`, the player will be initialized only when the browser is idle.
     },
     playlist: {
         continuous: true, // Enables automatic playback of the next item after media ends